opf/openproject/help/system-admin-guide/manage-work-packages/work-package-types/README.md

 ![Sys-admin-related-work-package-table](Sys-admin-related-work-package-table.png)

-## Activate projects for work package types
+## Activate work package types for projects

 Under -> *Administration* -> *Work packages* -> *Types* on the tab **Projects** you can select for which projects this work package type should be activated.

-The Activated for new projects by default setting in the Types will only activate this type for new projects.
+The **Activated for new projects by default** setting in the Types will only activate this type for new projects.
 For existing projects, the type needs to be activated manually.
-This can be also configured in the [project settings](././user-guide/project-settings).
+This can be also configured in the [project settings](../../../user-guide/project-settings).

 ![activate projects for work package types](image-20200116150513323.png)